kauajuno/notes/README.md

 By the time I'm writing this, I really don't know if anyone but me will ever read this, but as long as me from the future read this somewhere in time I'm happy enough.
 Hi!
-You can call me Etermentales.
+You can call me Mentales.

 This introduction is one of the things I intend to never change, because I don't want the purpose of this to ever change.
 This whole set of files is a body of knowledge made from everything I'll learn and review from now on.
 I'm doing this for three main reasons.